Food safety in an emergency

 • If food is still visibly frozen (eg, it still has ice crystals on it), and packaging isn't damaged or open, you can still safely refreeze it.

-• You should not refreeze food that has defrosted.
+• You should not refreeze food that's defrosted.

-• You can still keep or use food that was frozen but has defrosted, you just need to keep it cold (like in the fridge).
+• You can still keep or use food that was frozen but has defrosted, you just need to keep it cold (eg, in the fridge).

-• Don't use any tinned food that has been damaged (eg, if the can has broken open, become deeply dented, or is heavily rusted).
+• Don't use any tinned food that has been damaged (eg, if the can has broken open, become dented, or has rusted).

 Need help now?